govcms-training/content-admin/unit-7-managing-url-aliases-and-redirects/about-url-aliases.md

 ### About URL aliases

 A URL alias is when you create a specific, descriptive URL for a page you’ve created.

+By default, Drupal uses internal URLs, such as /node/183745 or /media/345.
+Internal URLs can be of very little use to site visitors, since they contain difficult-to-remember random numbers.
+GovCMS includes the Pathauto module, which once enabled and properly configured, automatically converts these internal URLs into human-friendly URL aliases.
+Instead of random numbers, these aliases use keywords, such as words included in the content title.
+That results in links like /about-us/mission or /gallery/photo-of-a-cute-koala, instead of /node/183745 or /media/345.

 There are three main benefits of using a URL alias:

 1. You can create a more descriptive and meaningful URL for users
 2. The URL alias is read by search engines, as such it is an important part of search engine optimisation \(SEO\)